Skip to main content

 lora_config = LoraConfig(

-r=16, # Rank - higher = more capacity, more memory
+r=16, # Rank of the adapter matrices.
+Higher = more capacity but more VRAM.

 task_type="CAUSAL_LM",

-target_modules=["q_proj", "k_proj", "v_proj", "o_proj"]
+target_modules=["q_proj", "k_proj", "v_proj", "o_proj"] # Attention layers only

 )